TurboSource-Marialis/machtiani-releases/README.md

 ## How it Works

+Machtiani employs a clever document retrieval algorithm that reduces the total code file search to improve efficiency.

-Machtiani is tightly coupled to git and employs a clever strategy to compress the file retrieval stage, making it usable on very large projects.
+Currenlty, machtiani is tightly coupled to git and employs a clever strategy to compress the file retrieval stage, making it usable on very large projects.
 There are rough edges (silent errors in places) and estimated input tokens is off when syncing and storing, but it works great in our experience and machtiani project was built with machtiani.

 Although we want to say it's not yet ready for larger projects, we have experimented with it on projects with over 1400 versioned files, with no noticeable difference in accuracy from projects with only a few files.
 In the rare occurrence (more likely with larger projects) of errors when trying to chat from context getting exeeded, run your chat commands with `--match-strength high`.

+To fully utilize Machtiani for effective document retrieval, it is essential to have concise, informative, and atomic Git commit messages.
+If your commit messages do not meet this criterion, we recommend using the CLI tool [aicommit](https://github.com/coder/aicommit), which is designed to assist in generating appropriate commit messages.

+Machtiani currently relies on OpenAI's `text-embedding-3-large` for embedding and uses `gpt-4o-mini` for inference by default.
+Users can optionally choose `gpt-4o` for inference by using the `--model` flag.
+Note that this API usage incurs costs.
+There is a cost estimator in the works, but users should be aware that for projects with several hundred commits to be indexed and a large number of retrieved files, this may incur higher OpenAI usage costs.

+It is important to note that Machtiani may not effectively handle repositories with a large number of commits, potentially limiting access to the full history of a repository.

+Additionally, while Machtiani aims to improve the relevance of retrieved files, there may still be instances where unrelated files are returned, requiring further refinement in the dynamic match-strength algorithm.